iobroker-community-adapters/ioBroker.opendtu/README.md

 ## opendtu adapter for ioBroker

-This adapter makes the data points from the project [OpenDTU](https://github.com/tbnobody/OpenDTU) available in real time.
+This adapter get the data points from the project [OpenDTU](https://github.com/tbnobody/OpenDTU) available in real time.
 In addition, the following data points can be used via the adapter to the power limitation of the OpenDTU can be controlled.

 ```